This guide will guide you through the process of adding a graph/chart to your reports and describe its properties.

 Example 1: number of events per vehicle

-In this example we want to create a chart for the Number of Events per Vehicle.
-We will position the Events on the Y axis and the Vehicles in the X axis of our graph.
+In this example, we want to create a chart for the Number of Events per Vehicle.
+We will position the events on the Y-axis and the vehicles on the X-axis of our graph.

-In this example we want to display the distance travelled for each Event occurred.
+In this example, we want to display the distance traveled for each event that occurred.
 The parameters in the graph could be as follows: